yezizheng/ImageShare/readme.md

 * Create our header and footer partials
 * Add in Bootstrap

-##Creating New Campgrounds
+##Creating New posts
-* Setup new campground POST route
+* Setup new post POST route
 * Add in body-parser
 * Setup route to show form
 * Add basic unstyled form

-##Style the campgrounds page
+##Style the posts page
 * Add a better header/title
-* Make campgrounds display in a grid
+* Make posts display in a grid

 ##Style the Navbar and Form
 * Add a navbar to all templates
-* Style the new campground form
+* Style the new post form

 ##Add Mongoose
 * Install and configure Mongoose
-* Setup campground model
+* Setup post model
-* Use campground model inside of our routes
+* Use post model inside of our routes

 ##Show Page
 * Review the RESTful routes we've seen so far
-* Add description to our campground model
+* Add description to our post model
 * Show db.collection.drop()
 * Add a show route/template